mrpg/assocserver/README.md

 	Rtest

-The server will instantly spawn a thread to send you the contents.
+The server will instantly send you the contents after a lock has been acquired.
 If **test** does not yet exist, the server will close the connection instantly.